MICROBIOLOGY AND CLINICAL MICROBIOLOGY A

-Main morphological and structural characteristics and life cycle of bacteria and mycetes (yeasts and molds).
+Main morphological and structural characteristics and life cycle of bacteria, fungi, viruses and parasites (protozoa).

 Resident microbial population.

 Structural and functional characteristics of the prokaryotic cell.
-Comparison of prokaryotic and eukaryotic cells.
+Comparison between prokaryotic and eukaryotic cells.
 Sporogenesis and germination.
-Microscopic examination: simple and differential staining.
-Metabolism and cultivation: media and curve of growth.
-Quantitation methods.
-Bacterial genetics.
+Metabolism and curve of growth.
 Host-bacterium interactions.
 Resident bacterial population.
 Mechanisms of pathogenicity.
 Antibacterial drugs.
 Mechanisms of resistance to antibacterial drugs.
-Antibacterial drug susceptibility testing.

 General characteristics of fungi.
-Structure of the fungal cell and of the fungal colony.
+Structure of the fungal cell and fungal colony.
 Yeasts and moulds.
 Reproduction of fungi.
-Notes on mechanisms of fungal pathogenicity.
+Mechanisms of fungal pathogenicity.
 Fungal dimorphism.
-Cultivation of fungi.
-Antifungal drugs.

 M. Bendinelli, C. Chezzi, G. Dettori, N. Manca, G. Morace, L. Polonelli, M.A.T u f a n o.

 Microbiologia Medica.
 Batteriologia.
 Micologia.
 Virologia.
 Parassitologia.
 Monduzzi Editore